About Croydon

 The Fruit Thief

-The Fruit Thief is an interactive wall mural by Roger Archbold and Andy Drewitt that depicts the wings of a fruit bat.
-The winged mammals were prevalent when large areas of Croydon were occupied by fruit orchards.
+The Fruit Thief is an interactive wall mural depicting the wings of a fruit bat.
+These winged mammals were prevalent when large tracts of Croydon were occupied by fruit orchards.

 Carnifex